Print

 The article argues that poetic inquiry is a valuable method for producing knowledge that complements current research into 'what works' in reintegrating young people into secondary education.
 By use of poetic examples the article demonstrates how the young people have pronounced experiences of deficiency, uncertainty, failure, but also of hope, certainty and belonging.

-by Mette Lykke Nielsen et. al
+by Niels Ulrik Sørensen and Mette Lykke Nielsen

-in Nordic Journal of Working Life Studies (2017)
+in Journal of Youth Studies (2021)

 Sexual harassment of newcomers in elderly care as organizational practices

-by Mette Lykke Nielsen et.al.
+by Mette Lykke Nielsen et al.

 in Nordic Journal of Work Life Studies (2014)